idNoRD/ansible-listmonk/README.md

 - [x] Can override Settings using Listmonk API.
 Creates ADMIN_API_USER for that with a token.
 - [x] Developer guide
 - [x] Repository Funding is ready for your donate
-### 🛠️ In Progress / Planned
-- [ ] Optional: Set up NGINX as a reverse proxy (or expose option)
-- [ ] Add Molecule tests for role verification
-- [ ] Update documentation with usage examples and variable reference

 ---